Families Creating Employment Opportunities for Individuals with Developmental Disabilities

 This volume provides an in-depth, qualitative exploration of familial entrepreneurship as an innovative employment model, being established by families in response to difficulties faced by individuals with developmental disabilities in entering the labor market.

-Drawing on rich qualitative data collected via research with families, this volume explores how and why familial entrepreneurs in the US have chosen to develop businesses to employ their loved ones.
+Drawing on rich qualitative data collected via research with families, this volume explores how and why familial entrepreneurs in the United States have chosen to develop businesses to employ their loved ones.
 Chapters offer close analysis of the challenges and opportunities associated with familial entrepreneurship and highlight the ways in which this practice supports people with developmental disabilities by providing opportunities for skill development, social interaction, and participation in meaningful activity.
-Recognizing family entrepreneurship as a new and distinct hybrid employment model, the text goes on to consider how curricula, policy, and state services might better support families and underpin this form of inclusive, adult education.
+Recognizing familial entrepreneurship as a new and distinct hybrid employment model, the text goes on to consider how curricula, policy, and state services might better support families and underpin this form of inclusive work.

 Table of Contents

 1. The Unemployment Experience for Individuals with Developmental Disabilities 2.
 National Pilot Study and Approaching the Research 3.
 Case Studies: The Seven Familial Entrepreneurs 4.
 Commonality and Differentiation: How are They Alike?
 How are They Different?
 5. Familial Entrepreneurship: A Blended Hybrid-Type Employment Model 6.
 The Impact of Familial Entrepreneurship 7.
 How Can this Process Improve?/What is the Future of Familial Entrepreneurship?
 8. Considering Familial Entrepreneurship During the Transition Process 9.
 Familial Entrepreneurs as Visionaries and Leaders (Conclusion)